1968 Edmonton municipal election

 The 1968 Edmonton municipal election was held on October 16, 1968, to elect a mayor and twelve aldermen to sit on Edmonton City Council and seven trustees to sit on each of the public and separate school boards.
 The electorate also decided three plebiscite questions.

 On May 2, 1968, the Legislative Assembly of Alberta passed the Municipal Elections Act. this Act had three major effects: first, it standardized municipal terms as being three years in all Alberta municipalities.
 Second, it standardized the date on which municipal elections in Alberta would be held – the nomination deadline would be the third Monday of September and the election would be four weeks later.
-Third, it allowed for the election of aldermen by ward, rather than at large.
+Third, it allowed for the election of aldermen by ward, rather than at large, if preferred by the city or town.

 This election was conducted under the new Act, and included a plebiscite to move to a ward system.
-It was approved by the electorate, and the 1968 election was the last in which aldermen were elected at large (although a 1970 by-election also elected an alderman at large, before the ward system was introduced in the 1971 election).
+A majority of the electorate voted for the change, and the 1968 election was the last in which aldermen were elected at large.
+(A 1970 by-election, held after the death of councillor Julia Kiniski, was held before the ward system was put into use in the 1971 election.
+The by-election elected one alderman at large.)

 In addition to choosing members for City Council, citizens were asked to vote on three plebiscites.
 One plebiscite was on whether to switch to wards for election of city councillors.
 Another was whether or not council should have control over hours of operation of retail stores.

 One plebiscite was related to a question rejected by voters in 1963, asking if the city should purchase land and build a combined sports and convention complex.
 The 1968 plebiscite saw voters agree to "construction of a Trade Convention and Sports Complex" in downtown Edmonton.
 Two years later, voters later rejected the specific, 50% more costly, Omniplex project plebiscite.
 The single-site sports and convention concept was later served by the distributed Northlands Coliseum (opened 1974), Commonwealth Stadium (1978), and Edmonton Convention Centre (1983, a few metres south of the 1963 site).